-2.88 Employment sites are "identified" if they are unused allocations carried forward from the UDP or have extant planning permission.
+- 2.86 Employment sites are "identified" if they are unused allocations carried forward from the UDP or have extant planning permission.
 Policy EG1 applies to identified sites for general employment use.
-For purpose of ease and reference this is repeated for each HMCA in Section 3, with the relevant list of sites which form part of the policy.
+For purpose of ease and reference this is repeated for each HMCA in - 2.87 Section 3, with the relevant list of sites which form part of the policy.
+UDP allocations which have not yet been fully developed are to remain as identified allocations within the saved UDP.
+Policy EG1 lists saved UDP allocations.
+Sites with planning permission/expired permission are set out in Annex 3.
+Column 2 in the table of sites within the policy identifies the UDP reference retained, where applicable.
+Any site requirements identified in the UDP under this reference are also retained, and planning applications should have regard to these.
+Applications on EG1 sites should have regard to the Infrastructure Delivery Plan.

-POLICY EG1- IDENTIFED SITES FOR GENERAL EMPLOYMENT USE
+POLICY EG1: IDENTIFED SITES FOR GENERAL EMPLOYMENT USE